Chapter 2 : Strangers With Cigarettes

-“Shutup Lestrange,” Pru mocked at him, rolling her eyes as she poured herself a glass of orange juice.
+“Shut up, Lestrange,” Pru mocked him, rolling her eyes as she poured herself a glass of orange juice.

 “Look at him,” Rabastan sneered across the hall.
-Andromeda followed his gaze only to find it resting on Peter Pettigrew, who sat next to Sirius at the Gryffindor table.
-“Just wait till I run into him one day alone, without his bodyguards around to babysit him.
-Mind you, I could take them too if I wanted.”
+Andromeda followed his gaze to find it resting on Peter Pettigrew, who sat next to Sirius at the Gryffindor table.
+“Just wait till I run into him one day, alone, without his bodyguards around to babysit him.
+I could take them too if I wanted.”

 She caught Sirius’s eyes across the hall and smiled at him, admiration burning in her chest for her cousin.
-She should learn from him.
+She wished she could be more like him.

-“What were you playing at?” he asked, staring across the hall.
+“What are you playing at?” he asked, staring across the hall.

 “I wasn’t,” she quickly assured him, stuffing her mouth again.
-“I didn’t sleep very well last night and I’ve been falling in and out of dazes all morning.
-Don’t mind me.”
+“I didn’t sleep very well last night and I’ve been dozing in and out all morning.”

-“Well I was just asking if you want to go to Hogsmeade with me on the next trip,” he asked, his question sounding more like a statement, or a fact, she should say.
+“Well I was just asking if you want to go to Hogsmeade with me on the next trip,” he asked, his question sounding more like a statement, or a fact.

-She looked over the table at her friends, who were all giving her awkward stares.
+She looked over the table at her friends, who were all avoiding both Rabastan and her eyes.
 They were loads of help.

 “Sure,” she finally squeaked, turning away from him before stuffing more cereal in her mouth.

-“Looks like you’re all here already,” Rowle announced, making his presence clear.
-Crabbe and Goyle followed behind him, plopping down on the benches as the table rattled.
+“Looks like you’re here already,” Rowle announced, making his presence clear.
+Crabbe, Goyle and Dolohov followed behind him, plopping down on the benches as the table rattled.

 Pru sat up, running a hand through her hair as Rowle sat down beside Rabastan.
-He eyed her down, his eyes lingering on her chest for a few moments before turning to Rabastan.
+He eyed her before turning to Rabastan.

 “We’re having a meeting tonight in the dungeons.
 Let the others know when you see them,” he said in his husky voice that made Pru’s face turn red.

 She had admitted at the end of their sixth year that she heavily fancied Rowle.
-According to her, he was the three B’s: big, burly, and bad.
+According to her, he was the three B’s: big, bad, and burly.
 Not to mention she’d been lusting after him for the past three years.
+Of course, Pru had filled out in all the right places during the summer, and she seemed much more confident about approaching him.
 He turned his gaze to her again, holding it for a few moments before stacking a few loaves of toast onto his plate.

 Andromeda was too shocked to acknowledge what was happening around her.
-She still couldn’t believe that she had seen the boy from last week.
-She honestly thought she’d never see him again.
+She was still processing that she’d seen the boy from last week.
 Slowly and naturally, she glanced over at the Gryffindor table, only to find him looking at her while four Gryffindors, three boys and a girl, went on chattering about around him.

 What if he approached her, inquiring about why she’d been talking to the school counselor?
 Then they would all know.
 Everybody would think she’d gone mad.
 She had to get out of there.